Senegal seeks new site for Turkish embassy after protests

 “We have agreed with the Turkish government that we will find them another site in Dakar,” Souleymane Jules Diop, an advisor to President Macky Sall, told Reuters.

-Built on a peninsula reaching into the Atlantic Ocean, the city of three million is growing at breakneck speed, fueled by migrants from rural Senegal and neighboring countries.
+Built on a peninsula reaching into the Atlantic Ocean, the city of three million is growing at breakneck speed, fuelled by migrants from rural Senegal and neighbouring countries.
 Hemmed in by water on three sides, Dakar’s population is on track to hit five million by 2025, experts say.
+(Reporting By Diadie Ba; Editing by Daniel Flynn)